OpenConceptConsulting/handbook/README.md

 #### Corporate travel

 We try to limit corporate travel by choosing video conferencing whenever possible.
 However, sometimes it is necessary to travel and meet people in person.
 When travelling we all \(starting with the CEOs!\) prefer economy class for trains and flights, and Airbnb apartments or small family run hotels for overnight accomodation.
 This is because we like to help the local economy, wherever we are staying.
+We track our plane travel to account for our CO2 Emissions.

 #### Commuting